Judaism and abortion: Legal rulings

-In the standard code of Jewish law, the Shulchan Aruch, therapeutic abortion is permitted; Maimonides's language, speaking of the fetus as pursuer, is included verbatim.
+In the standard code of Jewish law, the Shulchan Aruch, abortion in the case where it would be a risk to the woman is permitted; Maimonides's language, speaking of the fetus as pursuer, is included verbatim.
 A key commentator, R. Joshua Falk, explains that abortion does not trade off one life for another life because the embryo is "not a person" prior to birth.
-An ordinary abortion is a violation of civil or monetary law, not criminal law, as emphasized by R. Ezekiel Landau among others.
+An ordinary abortion is a violation Jewish Law, as emphasized by R. Ezekiel Landau among others.

 Later authorities have differed as to how far one might go in defining the peril to the woman in order to justify abortion, and at what stage of gestation a fetus is considered as having a soul, at which point one life cannot take precedence over another.

-In a key responsum, R. Yair Bacharach is asked whether to approve an abortion for a woman with an illegitimate embryo.
+In a key responsum, R. Yair Bacharach found it permissible to perform an abortion on a woman who became pregnant after an affair, causing the child resulting from this pregnancy to be classified as a mamzer.
 R. Bachrach distinguishes early stage from later stage abortions.
 His reasoning is based on a Talmudic commentary to the effect that Sabbath laws may be violated for a fetus, but only for a later-stage embryo.
 Several authorities say that Jewish law is less strict for terminating embryos before 40 days.
-He also concludes that the embryo may be treated as a pursuer rodef, as Maimonides as opined, though simultaneously he upholds Rashi's view of the reduced status of the fetus.
+He also concludes that the embryo may be treated as a pursuer rodef, in a case where the mother's life is at risk.
 Bachrach then offers a novel rationale for denying the requested abortion.
 He argues the abortion, like certain forms of contraception, frustrates the mitzvah of reproduction and destroys the "seed" needed to be "fruitful and multiply."

-Various Jewish scholars have expressed additional lenient stances on abortions under specific circumstances.
-These include contemporary scholar Eliezer Waldenberg, who argued in favor of abortions in cases of serious birth defects or extreme mental or psychological danger to the woman.